 Anao Quinabutok Creek.
 This creek found in Anao, Tala is blessed with aquatic life.
 Tourists and picnickers love to come to this place to swim and fish.

 Anawangin Cove.
 Untouched and pure in beauty, this paradise is hidden at the mountains of San Antonio, Ambles.
 This is a favorite place for mountaineering groups.
 It has a marvelous site to behold with the pine trees in the beach instead of the usual palm trees.

 Balon Falls.
-This fall is in Subic, Ambles province.
+This fall is located in Subic, Ambles.
 Its Clearwater and huge boulders is just too tempting.
 The fall offers a cool and peaceful retreat for those who love nature.